 - back pain that varies in severity and duration

 Treatment options for degenerative disc disease can include:

 - a back brace

-If conservative treatments do improve a person’s symptoms, a doctor may recommend artificial disk replacement or a spinal fusion.
+If conservative treatments do not improve a person’s symptoms, a doctor may recommend artificial disc replacement or a spinal fusion.